Phonicmas/BiotechExpansionWarhammer40k/README.md

 # Ongoing
 1. Genes - ONGOING - Missing abilities
-2. Psycaster tree & abilities - ONGOING
+2. Psycaster tree & abilities - ONGOING - Missing rest of psycasts

-# TODO
-1. Set up Powers for Vanilla Psycasts Expanded
-2. Add archite requirement for primaris genes.

 # Planned Features:
-1. Psyker Gene for Biotech is required for using Psycasts in this mod
+1. Psyker Gene for Biotech is required for using Psycasts in this mod - DONE
-2. Psycast tree for Vanilla Expanded Psycasts
+2. Psycast tree for Vanilla Expanded Psycasts - ONGOING
-3. All Space Marine gene-seeds & Primaris genes
+3. All Space Marine gene-seeds & Primaris genes - ONGOING

 # Future Things?:
 1. Make more trees for the different psychic disciplines or for different psychic tiers?
 2. Phariah genes (blanks)?
+3. Faction?
+4. Event? (big baddie coming to hurt you)

 # Genes
 1. Secondary Heart